 ‣ Climbing woody vine that grows on trees - poison ivy vine | poison ivy on shagbark hickory

-The deciduous leaves of poison ivy are trifoliate with three almond-shaped leaflets.
-Leaf colour ranges from rusty brown (when first unfurling in early spring), light green (the younger leaves), dark green (mature leaves), and turning bright red in fall.
+Poison ivy has three almond-shaped leaflets.
+Leaf colour ranges from rusty brown in early spring, to light green, to dark green, and then turn bright red in fall.
 The milky sap of poison ivy darkens after exposure to the air.
-Read more about and see more pictures of poison ivy at the websites listed below.